- Programs and Degrees

 The innovated exercise science degree at William Woods University includes coursework in exercise physiology, kinesiology, fitness testing and prescription, and program design.
 You will also learn skills such as entrepreneurship, sports psychology, sports law and nutrition — supplementary skills that will not only make you stand out above other applicants, but will also enhance your career no matter what you do.

-Choose from one of five concentrations to prepare you for a career in the health and fitness industry, in research or graduate school in various health science fields, for a career as a coach, teacher or activities coordinator, or understanding the business side of sport management.
+Choose from one of five concentrations to prepare you for a career in the health and fitness industry, in research or graduate school in various health science fields, for a career as a coach, teacher or activities coordinator, or understanding the business side of sports management.

 - Sports Medicine / Pre-Athletic Training**